-Network security monitoring is an essential tool in detecting network traffic that violates existing laws, regulations, and policies.
-This document describes the monitoring, logging, and retention of network traffic at UCSF for the purposes of ensuring the confidentiality, integrity, and availability of UCSF systems, Electronic Information Resources (EIRs) and Electronic Communication Records (ECRs).
+Network security monitoring is an essential tool in detecting network traffic that violates existing laws, regulations, policies, and/or is malicious in nature.
+This document describes the monitoring, logging, and retention of network traffic at UCSF for the purposes of ensuring the confidentiality, integrity, and availability of UCSF IT Resources and Institutional Information.

-Any UCSF faculty, staff, student, or other individual affiliated with UCSF who has been granted authorization to access an Electronic Information Resource or invokes or accesses an Electronic Information Resource for the purpose of performing his or her job duties or other functions directly related to his or her affiliation with UCSF.
-The authorization granted is for a specific level of access to the Electronic Information Resource in accordance with University policy.
+Any UCSF faculty, staff, student, or other individual affiliated with UCSF who has been granted authorization to access or invoke Institutional Information for the purpose of performing their job duties or other functions directly related to their affiliation with UCSF.
+The authorization granted is for a specific level of access to the Institutional Information in accordance with University policy.
 An example of an Authorized User is someone who handles business transactions and performs data entry into a business application or someone who gathers information from an application or data source for the purposes of analysis and management reporting.

 Any deviations from this Policy, as to the business need or operational requirement must be documented and reviewed by Enterprise Information Security to assess the appropriateness and impact of the exception.
 Documentation must include requestor, policy exception, reason for exception, and length of time.
 Documentation can be in the form of email, paper document, or electronic document.

 The individual designated responsible for the information and the processes supporting the University function.
 Resource Proprietors are responsible for ensuring compliance with federal or state statutory regulation or University policy regarding the release of information according to procedures established by the University, the campus, or the department as applicable to the situation.
-Responsibilities of Resource Proprietors may include, for example: specifying the uses for a departmentally-owned server; establishing the functional requirements during development of a new application or maintenance to an existing application; and/or determining which individuals may have access to an application or to data accessible via an application.
-All Electronic Information Resources are University resources, and Resource Proprietors are responsible for ensuring that these Resources are used in ways consistent with the mission of the University as a whole.
+Examples of responsibilities of Resource Proprietors include: specifying the uses for a departmentally owned server; establishing the functional requirements during development of a new application or maintenance to an existing application; and determining which individuals may have access to an application or to data accessible via an application.
+All Instructional Information and IT Resources are University resources, and Resource Proprietors are responsible for ensuring that these Resources are used in ways consistent with the mission of the University as a whole.

-The term restricted information describes any confidential or personal information that is protected by law or policy and requires the highest level of security protection whether in storage or in transit.
-See BFB IS-2 for further discussion on Restricted Information.
+The term restricted data describes any confidential or personal information that is required by federal or state law or regulation, or contractual obligation, and may be subject to data breach notification requirements and requires the highest level of security protection whether in storage or in transit.
+See BFB IS-2 for further discussion on restricted data.

-This policy applies to all users of UCSF EIRs and to all EIRs that are used to conduct business for UCSF.
+This policy applies to all users of UCSF Institutional Information and to all IT Resources used to conduct business for UCSF.
 This includes personal and third party systems that are used for UCSF business purposes and extends from the networking peering points between UCSF-controlled networks to the end-user system.

 The University of California respects the privacy of the members of the University community and has established policies and procedures consistent with federal and California law to guide the conduct of University activities relating to personal information.
 The monitoring of network traffic and the use, storage, disclosure, handling, and disposal of this information shall be done within applicable laws and policies.